-What Type of Information a Costing System Provides?
+What Type of Information Does a Costing System Provide?

 The above examples of the type of information are not mutually exclusive.
-There can be several other types of information businesses be using from the costing system based on the nature of their business and industry requirements.
+There can be several other types of information businesses can use from the costing system based on the nature of their business and industry requirements.

 Cost in management accounting is defined as the expenditure incurred by a firm while running a business.
 It is the sum of all expenses, including salaries, rent and supplies, as well as the depreciation of fixed assets.
 Therefore, we can say that management accounting costs are the sum of all expenses incurred by a firm in running a business.
 Therefore, the cost in management accounting is also called total cost accounting.